Our 2025–30 price proposal

 What our proposed prices mean for you

 Yes, our prices are likely to go up in 2025 because we need to invest now, but they're not final yet.
-Only IPART can determine the prices that will take effect from 1 July 2025.
+Only IPART can determine the prices that will take effect from 1 October 2025.
 IPART will decide if the prices we propose are fair and reasonable.
-You can view our full 2025–30 price proposal when you have your say.
+You can view our full 2025–30 price proposal on the IPART website.